What you need to know about toxic diet culture, and how to avoid it in the new year.

 “You are looking so much healthier” can easily be converted into “You look fatter.”
 It’s weird, I know, but it’s anorexia’s way of stirring s**t up.

-Instead of a comment based on looks, try commenting someone on their makeup, or their hair, or even their personality.
+Instead of a comment based on looks, try commenting on someone’s makeup, hair, or even personality.

 - “You look so much happier!”

 It’s as easy as that and no comment about shape or weight is needed.

 >> Plus-sized mannequins are QUEENS!